Phileosopher/commonplace/hardship-ptsd.md

 Thankfully, because of our tendency to [anticipate](stories.md) and [imagine](imagination.md) pain, unawareness of pain means we only experience a fraction of the pain.
 However, if we ever *do* become aware of those past sensations again, we go through a retrospective avalanche of feelings proportional to how much we are capable of remembering, along with plenty of anger to deliver [retribution](morality-justice.md) for our newly discovered damage.

+APPLICATION: Because of our memories' natural tendency to fade, most people who recover from psychological pain are either young enough to clearly recollect their pain before too much time has transpired and precisely get over it, or have learned [forgiveness and release](mind-feelings-happiness-stress.md) about the [injustices](morality-justice.md) they've suffered.

 ## Detecting

 You can usually spot someone's past trauma if you spend a few weeks around them to get their baseline behavior.
 Bringing up a trauma-associated topic will make them stiffen, twitch, go silent, lash out, or anything else disproportionate or misplaced from their standard behavior.